 GUINEA PIGS: Looking for something a little more fluffy?
 Guinea pigs are great to watch, but they don’t like to be carried around and pet.
-They’re also relatively easy to care for, but keep the cage fresh and clean!
-A dirty guinea pig cage will stink!
+They’re relatively easy to care for, but keep the cage fresh and clean!
+(A dirty guinea pig cage will stink!)

 CATS are very cuddly, easy to pet, and can be great with children.
-Cat ownership can help teach children responsibility, and give them a new friend.
-Most cats can’t be trained, and they have strong personalities.
-So an overly timid cat might not be the best fit for a household with little ones.
-All things considered, cats make great pets for those who want a relatively independent, low-maintenance pet that can be held and cuddled.
+Cat ownership can help teach children responsibility and give them a new friend.
+Most cats can’t be trained, and they often have strong personalities.
+With that being said, an overly timid cat might not be the best fit for a household with little ones.
+All things considered, cats make great pets for those who want a relatively independent, low-maintenance animal that can be held and cuddled.

 For example, Labrador retrievers are playful, loyal companions for older kids, but a teething lab puppy might mistake your toddler’s arm for a chew toy, so you have to be careful!

 Factor size and activity levels into the equation, too.
 A Basset Hound might be content to loaf around the house, but a Rhodesian Ridgeback requires lots of exercise.